dietrichm/dotfiles/README.md

 ### Themes

 Multiple themes are supported by installing specific config file variants for the desired theme.
-This way colours are configured for kitty, zsh, Neovim and FZF.
+This way colours are configured for kitty, zsh, Neovim and fzf.

 These files are installed through the `config-install.sh` script.
 Pass the theme name as first argument to the script to install a specific one.